Kontinuation/kontinuation.one/content/posts/sedona-serde-performance.md

 ### The Overall Design

-Our proposed serialization format is similar with WKB, the major difference is that the coordinate values were always aligned to 8-bytes boundaries.
+Our proposed serialization format is similar to WKB, the major difference is that the coordinate values were always aligned to 8-byte boundaries.
 The serialized buffer consists of 3 parts:

-1. The header, which is the first 8 bytes of the serialized buffer containing the geometry type, coordinate dimensions, SRID (optional) and total number of coordinates.
+1. The header, which is the first 8 bytes of the serialized buffer containing the geometry type, coordinate dimensions, SRID (optional), and the total number of coordinates.
 2. The coordinate data, which contains the coordinates of all points in the geometry.
 3. The structure data is a series of 32-bit integers, which contains the structure of the geometry.
 For example, the structure of a MultiPolygon is the number of polygons, the number of rings in each polygon, and the number of coordinates in each ring.

-By storing coordinate data and structure data separatedly, we can make sure that the coordinate data and structure data are always aligned to word boundaries.
+By storing coordinate data and structure data separately, we can make sure that the coordinate data and structure data are always aligned to word boundaries.

 ```
 [   header  ] [  coordinate data  ] [  structure data  ]